friemen/examine/README.md

 ### Basics

-Basically there are three important functions in the examine.core namespace:
+There are three important functions in the examine.core namespace:

 * Rule-sets are maps, and can conveniently be created by the expression `(rule-set keywords-conditions-and-constraints)`.
 See the